katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 BayeScan identifies outlier SNPs based on allele frequencies.

 Prepare your terminal session:Since you are likely using a new terminal session today, you will need to set the environment variables again to use them.
 Copy and paste the following command into your terminal to ensure you reference the correct variables.
+Remember, if you are using your own data these commands will be a bit different, as they will point to a different data and metadata file.

 ```
 DIR=/home/ubuntu/outlier_analysis